souravmat-git/MOOSE-BatModelling/README.md

 `mpiexec -n <# of CPUs> /dir/to/your/executable/your-app-opt -i /dir/to/your/inputfile/input_file.i`

 This repository also contains additional custom objects (like `Materials` and `Functions`) specifically developed for this project.
 The header and source files of these custom objects are located within the `include` and `src` directories of this repository, respectively.
 It is necessary to compile these custom objects within your MOOSE-based application before executing the aforementioned command.
-To compile these objects, the user needs to register the objects using the following macro
+To successfully link these objects to your application, the user needs to register the objects using the following macro:

 `registerMooseObject(<AppName>, <ClassName>)`